-Noise Threshold - The noise-sensing signal level above which you desire the ANC to start to increase the program audio gain above the Min Gain.
+Noise Threshold - The noise-sensing signal level above which you desire the ANC to start to increase the program audio gain above the minimum gain.
 A typical starting value is -30 dBFS.
-Keep in mind that any changes to the gain of the noise-sensing microphone will affect the setting of the Noise Threshold control.
+Keep in mind that any changes to the gain of the noise-sensing microphone will affect the setting of the noise threshold control.